 3. Applicants with international degrees must have their transcripts evaluated for degree and grade equivalency to that of a regionally accredited institution in the United States

 4. Official transcripts of all undergraduate and graduate records

-5. Completion of an undergraduate level statistics course (MATH 240 or its equivalent) with a minimum grade of C

 6. A minimum grade point average (GPA) of 3.0 on a 4.0 scale in undergraduate course work